 Full Disk Encryption (FDE)

 The main function of FDE is that It works automatically by converting data into a substitute form that can’t be tacit by a person who is not having its key to “undo” the conversion.
 With the implementation of cryptographic keys that are stored separately, encryption acts as a barrier to prevent physical imaging

 Workarounds to the security measures

 Although, there are various security measures implemented as mentioned above.
-The issue that arises in Android phones compared to iPhones is that Android phones comprise of various hardware built by various vendors.
+The issue that arises in Android phones compared to iPhones is that Android phones comprise various hardware built by various vendors.
 Therefore, Google has implemented several checks to ensure the validity and integrity of these components.
 Several chipsets are weak in security, for instance – Qualcomm chipset also implements Qualcomm’s USB Upload Mode 9008, which issues unrestricted low-level access to the device storage.
 Another chipset manufacturer, MediaTek simplifies data extraction by enabling easy access to the device memory through a special protocol.
 Additionally, some manufacturers such as LG have implemented a low-level firmware that enables easy accessibility to the device storage, the two-way communication makes it easier to perform physical imaging with just a few clicks.

 Samsung’s adherence to security